Heirlooms, Hybrids And GMO

 I think many gardeners and even farmers are not as successful trying to grow organic crops using hybrid varieties.
 To grow organically with success means to grow in the natural conditions that nature provides and most hybrids cannot withstand the elements naturally.
 And frankly, hybrids offer very little back to nature.
 It's true as in native plants that the natives provide more nutrition and food for the pollinators and beneficial insects than the hybrid varieties.
 While it may be true that hybrids will out produce many heirloom varieties they will still lack the quality of the heirloom.
 The heirloom's flavor is to be unmatched.

-One must know that cross pollination can happen in nature all by itself, especially with food crops like cucumbers and corn.
-Natural pollinators like bees can cross pollinate your cucumbers if you have more than one variety growing in your garden at the same time.
-The wind pollinates the corn and can cross pollinate your corn from miles away.
+One must know that cross-pollination can happen in nature all by itself, especially with food crops like cucumbers and corn.
+Natural pollinators like bees can cross-pollinate your cucumbers if you have more than one variety growing in your garden at the same time.
+The wind pollinates the corn and can cross-pollinate your corn from miles away.
 If you were to save the seed from such things than it would no longer be true to its variety.
 It's best to grow only one type at a time if your planning on saving seed or cover with netting or even plant at different times so that they are not in flower at the same time.
-Tomatoes and peppers are a couple vegetables that do not cross pollinate from nature so you can plant as many different varieties as you like.
+Tomatoes and peppers are a couple of vegetables that do not cross-pollinate from nature so you can plant as many different varieties as you like.

 The companies that have engineered this GMO seed have also received paton's for their mad science creations.
 This makes it very difficult and prohibits further research by outside sources, so very little is actually known about the GMO seed besides what information we receive from the corporations own researchers.
 This makes me and a whole lot of people very uncomfortable.
 There are many possible long term side effects that no one has answers for.
 I don't know many people who want to rely on the information given to us from a corporation that stands to make millions of dollars on their products.
-I recommend reading about two most note worthy scientists and bio-chemists that have done research on GMO outside of the corporations.
-One being a scientist in Scotland, Dr. Arpad Pusztai, who discovered the effects of GMO potatoes on lab rodents.
-Because of his findings Europe does not sell GMO food in its supermarkets.
-The other being Dr. Don Huber of Purdue University who was also a bio-chemist colonel in the military.
-In his research he has found a dangerous unknown pathogen created from the use of round up and round up crops.
+I recommend reading about the two most noteworthy scientists and biochemists that have done research on GMO outside of the corporations.
+One is a scientist in Scotland, Dr. Arpad Pusztai, who discovered the effects of GMO potatoes on lab rodents.
+Because of his findings, Europe does not sell GMO food in its supermarkets.
+The other being Dr. Don Huber of Purdue University who was also a biochemist colonel in the military.
+In his research, he has found a dangerous unknown pathogen created from the use of round up and round up crops.

-There are weights and measures we must all consider when making choices and important decissios when it comes to our gardens and how our food is grown.
+There are weights and measures we must all consider when making choices and important decisions when it comes to our gardens and how our food is grown.
 It is certainly clear to me that heirlooms are our best choice.
 Is it okay to grow hybrids?
 I certainly don't think a hybrid here or there puts anything at great risk as long as the hybrid does not interfere with the heirloom and the hybrid is not the main focus.
-The benefits to growing in a diverse and organic method far out weigh conventional methods.
-It is true that food grown in rich organic soil will far out last the conventional methods when it comes to drought.
+The benefits of growing in a diverse and organic method far outweigh conventional methods.
+It is true that food grown in rich organic soil will far outlast the conventional methods when it comes to drought.
 As we are experiencing the 3rd worse drought in Texas history and costing over 3 Billion dollors for losses in crops, I think it should leave us with a huge question on our minds “is it worth all of those chemicals and unnatural GMO crops and the risks they impose?